arslanberkeozgur/OpenGLGameEngine/README.md

 ### Camera.h

 Defines two camera classes: Camera and ActiveCamera, latter of which derives from the former.
 Basically, an active camera can be manipulated by key strokes and mouse movement, while a Camera object is usually passive.
-A Camera object can follow an GLObject object.
+A Camera object can follow a GLObject object.

 #### Camera class